mareklinka/dotnetba-dapr/slides/slides.md

 ## DAPR components 2/2

 * Bindings and triggers
-    * Several AWS and Azure services, HTTP, MQTT, Rabbit, Redis etc.
+    * Several AWS and Azure services, HTTP, MQTT, RabbitMQ, Redis etc.
 * Secret stores
     * AWS Secret Manager, Azure KeyVault, HashiCorp Vault etc.
 * Logs, metrics, traces
     * Azure Monitor, Grafana, Elastic Search, Application Insights

+--

+## How do you integrate DAPR with your app?

+* Some languages have SDKs
+    * .NET Core, Java, Go, Rust etc.
+* The DAPR API can be invoked via HTTP or gRPC directly
+* At runtime, DAPR runs as a "sidecar" to your application
+* The runtime loads and configures your desired components and exposes them via the DAPR API

 ---